The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

-which also was proved in \cite{HK08}.
-As a consequence, the global well-posedness was obtained in the critical Besov space $B^{\frac2p+1}_{p,1}(\RR^2)$.
-In addition, by making good use of the structure of equations, P. Serfati \cite{Ser-1} gave a notable existence and uniqueness result without any integrable conditions.
-We easily find that the above theory on the bi-dimensional Euler equations be do in the context of the Lipschitzian vector field.
-This ensures three fundamental properties of solution: global existence, uniqueness and regularity persistence, which are based on the Cauchy-Lipschitz theorem.
-And the question naturally arises, ``do these properties hold for the non-Lipschitzian vector field~?".
-To answer this question, let us start with the global existence which has been extensively studied in the past years.
-It is well-known that an existence result of the weak solution for $\omega_0\in L^1(\RR^2)\cap L^p(\RR^2)$ was obtained in \cite{Dip87} with $p\in]2,\infty[$, where the weak solution is defined in the following way: \begin{definition}[Weak solutions] Any function $u\in L^2_{\rm loc}(\RR^+\times\RR^2)$ is a weak solution of \eqref{eq.Euler} if the following holds \begin{enumerate}[\rm(i)] \item for $\forall\,\phi=(\phi_1,\phi_2)\in C_0^\infty(\RR^+\times\RR^2)$ and $\Div\phi=0$,
+(also was proved in \cite{HK08}) which allowed him to construct global-in-time solutions in the critical Besov space $B^{\frac2p+1}_{p,1}(\RR^2)$.
+In addition, by making a proper use of the structure of the equations, Chemin \cite{Chemin} obtained a notable existence and uniqueness result without any integrable conditions.
+One easily shows that the above theory for the two-dimensional Euler equations can be obtained in the context of Lipschitz vector fields.
+It follows from the structure of the system that three fundamental properties of solutions: the global-in-time existence, the uniqueness, and the regularity persistence, hold true as far as we can guarantee $u$ to be Lipschitz continuous in the space variable $x$.
+However, such results are much more complex for weak solution.
+Here, we recall an existence result on a weak solution from \cite{Dip87} corresponding to $\omega_0\in L^1(\RR^2)\cap L^p(\RR^2)$ with $p\in]2,\infty[$, where a weak solution is defined in the following way: